RedHatInsights/insights-operator-controller/README.md

 * `go vet` to report likely mistakes in source code, for example suspicious constructs, such as Printf calls whose arguments do not align with the format string.
 * `golint` as a linter for all Go sources stored in this repository
 * `gocyclo` to report all functions and methods with too high cyclomatic complexity.
 The cyclomatic complexity of a function is calculated according to the following rules: 1 is the base complexity of a function +1 for each 'if', 'for', 'case', '&&' or '||' Go Report Card warns on functions with cyclomatic complexity > 9
+* `gosec` to inspect source code for security problems by scanning the Go AST
+* `ineffassign` to detect and print all ineffectual assignments in Go code
+* `errcheck` for checking for all unchecked errors in go programs
+* `shellcheck` to perform static analysis for all shell scripts used in this repository
 * `abcgo` to measure ABC metrics for Go source code and check if the metrics does not exceed specified threshold

 History of checks done by CI is available at [RedHatInsights / insights-operator-controller](https://travis-ci.org/RedHatInsights/insights-operator-controller).